vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 This Veda is twofold: (1) the Pre-Division (Purva) treating of Works (Karma), (2) the Post- Division (Uttara) treating of God (Brahman).

 The Pre-Division treats of Works, which is Worship (of God); and the Post-Division treats of Brahman (God), the Worshippable.
-Hence both the mimämsas, or Vedic Discourses consti- tute one Science (Šāstra).
+Hence both the mimämsas, or Vedic Discourses consti- tute one Science (Śāstra).

 ** Paradise, material heavens.